 All stories will be read and rated to provide the top ten stories.
 All remaining submissions will be returned with a short critique of the work with notes to suggest improvements.

-This year, we are privileged to have a distinguished panel of judges who will provide critiques to all the finalists at When Words Collide, and determine the winners of this year’s contest.
-The panel will include:
+We are privileged to have a distinguished panel of judges who provide critiques to all the finalists at When Words Collide, and determine the winners of this year’s contest.
+The panel includes:

 $125.00 – First Place